 Concerns in 2013

-Ordinary people were mocked for their concerns.
+Those who anticipated large-scale immigration were mocked for their concerns.
 “Where are the hordes?“, they were asked, as soon as the border was opened on 1 January 2014.
 “Where is the flood?”

 “I have to apologize right now to the nation because in 2014, I said when we opened the doors to Romania and Bulgaria that I thought up to 50,000 people a year might come.
 I was of course condemned and laughed at…